 Durga Pooja is nearby and Bongs are all set to celebrate the Pooja with their prayers and obviously with good food.
-Though available in Bengali specialty Restaurants but these Bong recipes can be tried at home this Durga Pooja or anytime you wish to have something, Bong!
+Though available in Bengali specialty Restaurants, However, these Bong recipes can be tried at home this Durga Pooja or anytime you wish to have something, Bong!
 I have tried to share recipe link of all the Bong food mentioned here and used recipes and pictures from my blog only.
 Here're my "20 Bengali Dishes to Try Before You Die!

 A common Fight over the process of cooking and even use of different veggies!
-Yes, it is possible when a Ghoti meets a Bangal… Ilish Vs Chingri or may be the use of sugar while cooking or may be the age-old fight between a Ghoti and Bangal over their cooking specialties!
+Yes, it is possible when a Ghoti meets a Bangal!
+Ilish Vs Chingri or may be the use of sugar while cooking or maybe the age-old fight between a Ghoti and Bangal over their cooking specialties!
 However, there’s one thing common – the BONG word.
 The unique creäture of God who can have a plate of Kolkata Biriyani and 50 Phuchka’s simultaneously followed by “Jowaner Arok “ or “Gelusil “.

-A unique blend of vegetarian and non-vegetarian food supported by steamed rice is the core of the Bong Cuisine and Bong’s are known for their preference for the plate of Mach Bhat and Aloo Posto!
+A unique blend of vegetarian and non-vegetarian food supported by steamed rice is the core of the Bong Cuisine.
+Bong’s are known for their preference for the plate of Mach Bhat and Aloo Posto!
 Bengali Cuisine is influenced by some other cuisine, starting from “Mughlai Food” especially food from “Lucknow - Awadhi cuisine” (thanks goes to Nawab Wajid Ali Shah ) and the result is the famous “Kolkata Biriyani” which is characterized by visibility of a Big chunk of Potato ..
 Then comes the European and Jewish Cuisine which influenced the “Bakeries” in Kolkata very much… then the famous “Kolkata style Chinese food” influenced from the “Chinese Cuisine “ and last but not the least a Malaysian Prawn Curry turned into the famous Chingri Macher Malaikari!

-- Aloo Posto r Biulir Daal
+Alu Posto r Biulir Daal

 Now it’s time to introduce the perfect companion of Aloo Post which is “Biulir Daal” ...
-A white semi Thick Daal prepared with Black Gram and tempered with Fennel seed and Ginger paste and the result is heaven!!!!!
+A white semi Thick Daal prepared with Black Gram and tempered with Fennel Seed and Ginger paste and the result is heaven!!!!!

 “Aloo Posto” and “Biulir Daal “are generally served with steamed rice and can be found easily in Bengali specialty Restaurants!!!

 Bhetki Macher Paturi

 Bhetki Macher Paturi is a signature Bengali fish dish where Bhetki Maach along with a paste of Mustard and Coconut wrapped in banana leaf and cooked in slow flame and result is melting in mouth Bhetki Macher Paturi.
 Here is the recipe of Bhetki Paturi that can be tried at home if you are available with fresh Bhetki fish.

-- Chingri Macher Malaicurry
+Chingri Macher Malaikari

 Again another Classical dish; Chingri Macher Malaicurry / Malai Curry which symbolized Bengali cuisine in many places.
 There are lots of debates over the origin of this mouthwatering dish ...
-Some people opined this dish was originated from Malay while some are in the opinion that the dish got its name from the Coconut Malai / Cream.
+Some people opined this dish was originated from Malay while some are of the opinion that the dish got its name from the Coconut Malai / Cream.

 One of the common dishes for a Bong get-together…and why not!
 Anybody wants to fall for those Jumbo Prawns along with rich, thick coconut gravy.
 Generally ready with mild spices to give extra space to the divine aroma of Prawns and Coconut...Here’s the Recipe of Chingri Macher Malaicurry.

-- Doi Mach and/or Doi Ilish
+Doi Mach and/or Doi Ilish

 Pulao has its own Bong variation which is known as Ghee Bhat.
-Sweet in taste and loaded with Julienne veggies and nuts Ghee Bhat is a rich Rice variety.
+Sweet in taste and loaded with Julienne veggies and nuts Ghee Bhat is a rich Rice preparation.
 Ghee Bhat can be accompanied with both veg and non-veg spicy curries.
 You can try the Recipe of Ghee Bhat at home if not available with a Bong specialty restaurant in your city.

 Now it’s turn of the celebrity; the snob, the dynamic, the silver wonder Hilsa.
 This fish is popular for its taste, its aroma, and we bongs are nothing but fascinated about the big chunk of Ilish Mach along with Macher dim (Hilsa with fish egg).
-We don’t even bother to knock the door of the Prime Minister of the Country for getting it easily from Bangladesh!!!!
+We don’t even bother to knock the door of the Prime Minister of the Country for getting it easily from Bangladesh!

 Kochi Pathar Jhol

 A plate full of royal flavored yellowish white rice and 1-2 pieces of Mutton/Chicken, 1 full boiled egg and a big chunk of Potato!!!!!
 What else???
 I need one more plate…..

 Hing er Kachuri ar Aloor Tarkari

-Small, round wonders prepared with care!!!!!!
-A true Bengali breakfast can’t be completed without Kachori's flavored with Hing and accomplished with a runny Aloo sabzi!!!!!
-Deep fried flatbread prepared with all-purpose flour or Maida and stuffed with Hing and Dal is known as Hing er Kachori and Aloor Tarkari is a Potato delicacy flavored with Bengali spices!!!!!
+Small, round wonders prepared with care!
+A true Bengali breakfast can’t be completed without Kachori's flavored with Hing and accomplished with a runny Aloo sabzi.
+Deep fried flatbread prepared with all-purpose flour or Maida and stuffed with Hing and Dal is known as Hing er Kachori and Aloor Tarkari is a Potato delicacy flavored with Bengali spices!
 Do try the recipe of the authentic Hing er Kachori and Aloor Tarkari.

 Pithe / Pitha

 - Potoler Dolma

-- Shorse Bata diye Maach er Jhal
+Shorse Bata diye Maach er Jhal

-Prepared with curdled milk and flavored with various ingredients Sandesh are widely found in Bong sweet shops!!!! however , there are some must visit places in Kolkata which are “Bhim Chandra Nag “, “Nokur”, Girish Chandra De”, “Balaram” which are famous for this sweet Bengali delicacy.
+Prepared with curdled milk and flavored with various ingredients Sandesh are widely found in Bong sweet shops!!!!
+However, there are some must visit places in Kolkata.
+“Bhim Chandra Nag “, “Nokur”, Girish Chandra De”, “Balaram” are famous for this sweet Bengali delicacy.
 I am sharing the recipe of Kancha Golla which is one of the popular variety of Sandesh.